 Handling noisy data in data cleaning involves smoothing out meaningless or erroneous data to improve analysis accuracy.
 Noisy data is meaningless data that machines can’t interpret.
 It can be generated due to faulty data collection, data entry errors, etc. It can be handled in the following ways :

-• Binning Method: This method works on sorted data to smooth it.
-The whole data is divided into segments of equal size, and various methods are performed to complete the task.
-Each segment is handled separately.
-One can replace all data in a segment by its mean, or boundary values can be used to complete the task.
+- Binning Method: This method works on sorted data to smooth it.
+It divides the entire dataset into segments of equal size and applies various methods to complete the task.
+It handles each segment separately.
+You can replace all data in a segment with its mean or use boundary values to complete the task.

 Validate and QA